 George D. G. and Maitland, P. S. (1984).
 The fresh waters of Shetland: Physical and morphometric characteristic of lochs.
 Freshwater Biology, 14, pp.95–107.

 Goodier, R. (ed.)
 (1974).
 The natural environment of Shetland.
 Edinburgh: Nature Conservancy Council.

 Gurney, R. (1931).
 British freshwater Copepoda.
 London: Ray Society.

 Harding, J. and Smith, W. (1974).
 A key to the British freshwater cyclopid and calanoid copepods.
 2nd edition.
 Ambleside: Freshwater Biological Association.

 Macadam, C. and Bennett, C. (2010).
 A pictorial guide to British Ephemeroptera.
-Telford: FSC Publications.
+Telford: Field Studies Council.